hazenai/system-docs/docs/site-rules-specs.md

 6. Alias
 7. Rules

-Sample site configuration rules can be found [here](./site_config.yaml)
+Sample site configuration rules can be found [here](#sample-configurations)

 ## 1. SITE NAME
-Site name corresponds to the site where the service is deployed and is the first thing mentioned in the configuration.2.
-Constants:
+Site name corresponds to the site where the service is deployed and is the first thing mentioned in the configuration.

+## 2. Constants:
 Constants are the values which are required to be known by violation service beforehand and refer to values such as frame rate, image height, image width etc. etc. that remain almost the same in most of the sites.

 ## 3. States
 States are the factors whose values vary and depending on those values, it is determined whether an object has committed a violation or not.
-For example, in the above sample configuration, for an object to commit a `running red light` violation, the value of the factor `LIGHT` has to be red.
+For example, for an object to commit a `running red light` violation, the value of the factor `LIGHT` has to be red.
 Different values of a same factor are written in a string, seperated by pipe characters:
 `Light:​ "red|yellow|green|black"`
 In the above example, Light is a factor and `red`, `yellow`, `green`, and `black` are the possible